 In fact, it required lots of work to extend its functionality, and that’s where things got complicated real fast – so much so that I needed to consider hiring WordPress help.

-Since the World of Waterfalls was already an established website with over 2000 webpages, I needed to preserve functionality and features that WordPress itself lacked out-of-the-box.
+Since the World of Waterfalls was already an established website with over 2000 webpages (a combination of posts and pages in the WordPress lingo), I needed to preserve functionality and features that WordPress itself lacked out-of-the-box.

 On top of that, I also had to figure out how to move over all that content into a new management system in a way where I wouldn’t have to manually do everything.

-After all, in the SBI paradigm, everything was static HTML so everything was managed manually, which became increasingly unmanageable as time went on.
+After all, in the SBI paradigm, everything was static HTML so everything was managed manually by hand, which became increasingly unmanageable as time went on.